ucsb-cs184-f24/team14Sublet/team/retrospectives/RETRO_01.md

 ## Retro Assessment (for retro leader)

 * A brief description of what retro outline or process you used.
+  - I asked 4 questions: what went well, what could've been better, what we will do differently, and then action items.
 * A brief assessment of how it went.
+  - I think it went fine!
+We didn't have that much done in this past sprint so it was hard to make any real changes, other than the change to get more stuff done.
 * What advice would you give to the next person leading a retro based on what you learned today?
+  - Next retro will be different hoping we are pushing lots of code and making lots of contributions!